 The projects are designed to get you up and running with Unity.
 They are not meant to be done in order.
 At some point, you need to know scripting and some C# to create your own games in Unity.
 If you don’t know any scripting languages, that is OK.
 There are some beginner Unity projects that don’t require any scripting and can get you started using Unity.

 - C# and Visual Scripting: New to scripting or want some practice to see how C# and Unity work together.
-Here are two tutorials to help.
-One is a Codecademy tutorial to get you going in C#.
-The other in a Unity tutorial that explores how C# scripting works in Unity.
+Here are few tutorials to help.
+Talk with Mr. Didier as to which is the most appropriate for you.

 Intermediate Unity Projects